Oakdown House, in Burwash Common provides care and support for up to 45 adults across 6 independent units set in 5 acres of beautiful grounds.

 Oakdown House is a residential care home for adults with learning disabilities.
 Established in 1986, we have many years of experience in supporting residents to live a full and valued life as independently as possible.
 Person- centred care plans combined with key-worker input and great communication enable our staff to develop an awareness of each individuals needs.
 We support all of residents to fully participate in making choices about their care, within the safety and security of a residential service.

 ‘The Bungalows’ nestled next to the main house at Oakdown can facilitate both independent living or high dependency accommodation with 24hr staffing support, should it be required.
-We have three bungalows, each bungalow has its own private front door, kitchen & bathroom & lounge with french doors that access our extensive & private gardens.
+We have three bungalows, each bungalow has its own private front door, kitchen, bathroom and lounge with french doors that access our extensive and private gardens.

-Oakdown House has two purpose built day service centres, each providing a full & varied timetable of activities & opportunities including use of our IT Suite & Sensory room.
-Music sessions & gardening clubs are hugely popular at Oakdown, as is our Summer ‘Open Day’ & Christmas parties.
-Our dedicated day service team also assist residents in attending college and securing paid & volunteer employment.
+Oakdown House provides a full and varied timetable of activities and opportunities including use of our IT and Sensory equipment.
+Music sessions & gardening clubs are hugely popular at Oakdown, as is our Summer ‘Open Day’ and Christmas parties.
+Our dedicated day service team also assist residents to attend activities within the community including college courses as well as paid or voluntary employment.